There’s some magical castles in Donegal, once you know where to look.

-Over a period of 30 years, she became notorious as a society hostess.
+Over a period of 30 years, she became well known as a society hostess.
 After her passing in 1921, Glenveagh Castle fell into decline and the last private owner, Henry Mclhenny, ultimately bestowed the castle and everything with it to the nation.

 Glenveagh National Park was only opened in 1984 and the castle opened in 1986.
 Visitors to Glenveagh can enjoy poignant exhibitions or walk around the enchanting gardens and then sit down for some tea and cake in the tea rooms.

 2. Doe Castle